Happy Pancake Day!

 Chorreadas - Costa Rica

 Costa Rica loves its corn, the sacred food of the Maya, Inca and Aztecs.
 So it comes as no surprise that the Costa Rican pancakes are made from the delicious, golden plant.
-If you’re lucky enough to travel the gorgeous country (which we recommend you do on our coast to coast cycling challenge), you’ll find Chorreadas on the menu for snack shops and restaurants.
+If you’re lucky enough to travel the gorgeous country as we have done on several stunning cycling challenges in the past, you’ll find Chorreadas on the menu for snack shops and restaurants.

 But you can make it in cold and frosty England with the following ingredients: